agiliq/building-multi-tenant-applications-with-django/source/shared-database-shared-schema.rst

             obj.tenant = tenant
             super().save_model(request, obj, form, change)

 With these changes, you have a basic multi-tenant app.
-But there is a lot more to do as we will see in the the following chapters.
+But there is a lot more to do as we will see in the following chapters.